 Home Health Aide

-An HHA or Home Health Aide is a medical professional who has a vast role to fulfill.
-A home health aide enters into their patient's home for a predetermined amount of time.
+An HHE or Home Health Aid is a medical professional who has a vast role to fulfill.
+A home health aid enters into their patient's home for a predetermined amount of time.
 It may be for a whole shift of 8 or 12 hours at one location, or an HHA may see several patients in a day for a few hours at a time.
 It is all determined by the needs of the patients.
-A home health aide must be friendly, and outgoing.
-Often a home health aide will assist in light housework, meal serving, and running errands with their patient if it is directed by the employing company.
-This line of nursing is unlike others in that the caregiver often truly delves deep into the lives of their patients and can become one of the family.
-If you, the caregiver does not mesh with the patient they often are assigned to a new patient.
+A home health aid must be friendly, a little outgoing, and they must be willing to be humble.
+Often a home health aid also assists in light housework, meal serving, and errands running with their patient if it is directed by the employing company.
+This line of nursing is unlike others in that the caregiver often truly delves deep into the lives of their patients and becomes like one of the family.
+If the caregiver does not mesh with the patient they often are assigned to a new patient.